alexharri/website/posts/planes.md

 <p className="mathblock">$$ \dfrac{1}{1 - abs(dot)} $$</p>

-that has the effect of scaling the area of the parallelogram by
+it has the effect of scaling the area of the parallelogram by:

 <p className="mathblock">$$ (\dfrac{1}{1 - abs(dot)})^2 $$</p>

-In order to actually scale the area of the parallelogram by $1 \,/\, (1 - abs(dot))$, we can square $dot$ in the denominator:
+To instead scale the _area_ of the parallelogram by $1 \,/\, (1 - abs(dot))$, we need to square $dot$ in the denominator:

 <p className="mathblock">$$ \dfrac{1}{1 - dot^2} $$</p>

-<SmallNote label="" center>Squaring allows us to remove $abs()$, since squaring a negative number makes it positive.</SmallNote>
+<SmallNote label="" center>Squaring allows us to remove $abs()$ because the square of a negative number is positive.</SmallNote>

 With this, our scalars $k_1$ and $k_2$ become:

 <p className="mathblock">$$ k_1 = (d_1 - d_2 \times dot) \,/\, (1 - dot^2) $$<br />$$ k_2 = (d_2 - d_1 \times dot) \,/\, (1 - dot^2) $$</p>

-Which gives us our final solution:
+Which scales the parallelogram such that its tip lies at the point of intersection:

 <Scene scene="intersecting-planes-offset-6" height={400} yOffset={-1} usesVariables />